aliL2000/git-tunes/README.md

 ```
 cd src
 ```
-then run this command to begin the program:
+Then, run this command to begin the program:
 ```
 python main.py
 ```